microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 - Use the same resource group as your logical server.
 - Create a new logical server based on the requirements above and use a database name of your choice.
 - You will not be using elastic pools.
+- Choose the Production Workload environment. **Note:** For a PoC you might normally choose the Development option here but in our workshop we want to show the difference when changing to Serverless.
+Choosing the Development option will default to the Serverless compute tier which is a good choice for development projects.
 - Use the following Compute+Storage options:
     - Use the General Purpose service tier and Provisioned Compute Tier.
     - Use the Standard-series (Gen5) hardware